rudyberends/loxone-ts-api/README.md

 |clientOptions.autoReconnectEnabled|optional parameter to override the default behavior of automatically reconnecting on failure/disconnection|
 |clientOptions.keepAliveEnabled|optional parameter to override the default behavior of enabling a 15 second keepalive
 |clientOptions.messageLogEnabled|optional parameter to override the default behavior of enabling a logging of messages and responses
+|clientOptions.logAllEvents|optional parameter to log all value and text update events to the console

 Instantiating a `LoxoneClient` instance does not trigger any network communication.